 .
 With that comes new demand for extended Lenovo warranties.
 But which warranties are the best?
 With so many to choose from, and covering such a wide range of products, separating the good from the bad can be something of a headache.

 Whether for Lenovo's products or those from another manufacturer or brand, extended warranties

-and other sellers.
+.
 A range of third-party warranties and service contracts are also available.

 To understand the key differences, we take a closer look at the three main options: Manufacturer warranties, in-store warranties, and warranties from independent providers.